 Approaching banks for finance

-For an established franchise, most of the major banks will lend up to 70% of the start up costs, for new franchises the figure will probably be around 50%.
+Banks have learnt that it can be safer to lend to franchisees of well-structured ethical franchise systems.
+The track record of the franchisor is important to a bank when assessing whether to lend finance.
+Franchise opportunities with a good reputation and track record will be ranked higher when it comes to a bank offering finance.
+For an established franchise, the major banks can lend up to 70% of the start up costs, for new franchises the figure will probably be around 50%.
 With this in mind,

-- How much will you be able to borrow?
+- How much finance will you be able to borrow?
 Prepare a full list of your personal expenditure mortgage, hire purchase, household bills, and so on.
 This will show how much money you will need to take out of the business in order to live.

 - What security can you give to back up your loan?
 You might have a life policy with some value, or have equity in your home.